Higher-order tails and RG flows due to scattering of gravitational radiation from binary inspirals: Higher-Order Tails

 \subsection{Tail-of-Tail-of-Tail}

 There are few new features to the process of calculating TTT.
-It is primarily ``more'' of everything.
-First, we have a momentum product basis with $\binom{4}{2} + 4 = 10$ elements that we need to choose.
+It is primarily a proliferation of all features.
+First, we have a momentum-invariants basis with $\binom{4}{2} + 4 = 10$ elements that we need to choose.
 We use the cubic diagrams shown in \cref{fig:ttt-cubic} to define the set of propagators we select as a basis.
 There are significantly more ``uncrossing'' relabelings that can be used to return non-planar pole structures back to the basis, all of which we will need to employ when expanding higher-point graviton amplitudes.
 Thus we still only need a single integral family, given by

 The relevant basis integrals are